 - You are welcome to communicate with me via e-mail.
 But please use e-mails only for questions that can be answered via a short text.
-Long questions requiring long answers should be handled in (Zoom) meetings. - For making an appointment (through e-mail) with me or TAs for your questions, it is better that you inform me or TAs of the specific questions that you would like to discuss before the meetings.
+Long questions requiring long answers should be handled in face-to-face (or Zoom) meetings. - For making an appointment (through e-mail) with me or TAs for your questions, you should inform me or TAs (via emails) of the specific questions that you would like to discuss before the meetings.